 Previous Work: This work element has been created to highlight legislation tracking and planning document review to ensure consistency in all planning efforts with the adopted Regional Transportation Plan.
-Past and current examples include Local Transportation Climate Adaption Program Guidelines and Bipartisan Infrastructure Law / Infrastructure, Investment and Jobs Act (BIL/IIJA); Local Transportation Climate Adaption Program (LTCAP); Climate Action Plan for Transportation Infrastructure (CAPTI), Caltrans Strategic Investment Strategy (CSIS); AB 1121 Transportation Needs Assessment Report; and SB 125 transit program funding.
-Grant work includes the EDA grant, RTP grant application, and ESCOG corridor grant application.
-Staff attended RCTF and other meetings on state and federal transportation legislation and funding opportunities.
-A debrief on winter storm events/hazards was held with the LTC.
+Past and current examples include SB 743 (VMT implementation); Local Transportation Climate Adaption Program Guidelines and Bipartisan Infrastructure Law / Infrastructure, Investment and Jobs Act (BIL/IIJA); Local Transportation Climate Adaption Program (LTCAP); Caltrans Strategic Investment Strategy (CSIS); AB 1121 Transportation Needs Assessment Report; SB 125 transit program funding.

-- Track, and comment on as needed, state and federal transportation legislation (LTC staff). - Track, participate in, and serve on working groups as needed, such as Rural Counties Task Force and Bipartisan Infrastructure Bill & IIJA groups, when meetings are called (LTC staff). - Track and apply for new funding opportunities that support and implement the RTP, potentially by contracting with a consultant.
-Any contracted consultant work will follow Caltrans requirements (LTC staff). - Review California Transportation Commission (CTC) and/or Caltrans plans and policy changes as needed (LTC staff). - Provide RTP consistency with Regional Transportation Improvement Program as needed (LTC staff). - Debrief on fire and winter storm events/hazards as needed (LTC, County and D9 staff). - Develop talking points for Commissioners to educate and communicate about rural transportation needs, context, and realities at the state and federal level, as needed (LTC staff). - Ongoing documentation through narratives and data of the specific challenges from a changing climate that can be shared on behalf of the transportation needs of the residents of Mono County to assist in the procurement of resources to enhance the resilience of local infrastructure to benefit local residents, visitors, and public safety, as needed (LTC staff).
+- Track, and comment on as needed, state and federal transportation legislation - Track, participate in, and serve on working groups as needed, such as Rural Counties Task Force and Bipartisan Infrastructure Bill & IIJA groups, when meetings are called. - Track and apply for new funding opportunities, and/or fly a request for proposals (RFP) and hire a consultant to match projects with funds, as needed. - Review California Transportation Commission (CTC) and/or Caltrans plans and policy changes as needed. - Provide RTP consistency with Regional Transportation Improvement Program as needed. - Debrief on fire and winter storm events/hazards as needed. - Develop talking points for Commissioners to educate and communicate about rural transportation needs, context, and realities at the state and federal level, as needed. - Ongoing documentation through narratives and data of the specific challenges from a changing climate that can be shared on behalf of the transportation needs of the residents of Mono County to assist in the procurement of resources to enhance the resilience of local infrastructure to benefit local residents, visitors, and public safety, as needed.

-- Grant applications, if submitted. - Letters will be provided at fiscal year closeout. . - RFP and awarded contract, only if RFPs are used.
+- Grant applications, if submitted.

+- Letters, if submitted.

+- RFP and awarded contract.

-- Grant consultant contract by February 2025. - Grant applications as funding availability is released and grant deadlines are set. - Work is ongoing for the complete fiscal year, and dependent on grant opportunity and legislative comment deadlines. - Estimated Completion Date: June 2025
+- Grant consultant contract by February 2025. - Work is ongoing for the complete fiscal year, and dependent on grant opportunity and legislative comment deadlines. - Estimated Completion Date: June 2025